Battle of Køge: Battle

 Wellesley's 6,000-man Anglo-German infantry force included the 1st Battalion of the 43rd Foot, the 2nd Battalion of the 52nd Foot, the 1st Battalion of the 92nd Foot, five companies from the 1st and 2nd Battalions of the 95th Foot, and the 6th Line Battalion King's German Legion.
 Three squadrons each of the 1st, 2nd and 3rd King's German Legion Hussar Regiments totaled 1,620 cavalrymen.
 The eight 6-pound cannons and two 5.5-inch howitzers were served by Newhouse's battery of the Royal Horse Artillery and Sympher's half-battery of the King's German Legion.
 Colonel Wilhelm von Linsingen was Wellesley's brigade commander.

 Castenschiold's force was made up of 7,000 infantry in 11 battalions, 150 cavalry in two squadrons, and 120 artillerists serving nine guns.
 The foot soldiers were organized into the 5th, 6th and 7th Battalions of the North Zealand Landværn, the 1st, 2nd, 4th, 5th, 7th, 8th, 9th and 10th Battalions of the South Zealand Landværn.
 There were 70 horsemen from the Zealand Cavalry Regiment and 80 mounted troops from the Landværn Cavalry.

 Aftermath

-In the period from 16 to 31 August, Anglo-German losses numbered 29 killed, 122 wounded, and 21 missing.
+In the period from 15 to 31 August, British losses numbered 29 killed, 122 wounded, and 21 missing.
 The Danes lost two officers killed and four wounded, while their rank and file suffered 150 killed and 200 wounded.
 Their greatest loss was in prisoners.
-The Allies captured over 1,700 men, including Oxholm, nine majors, 19 captains, and 28 lieutenants.
-Anglo-German trophies included all nine artillery pieces, one color, and 68 wagons.
+The British captured over 1,700 Danish troops, including Oxholm, nine majors, 19 captains and 28 lieutenants.
+They also captured all nine Danish artillery pieces, one colour and 68 wagons.